 Sussex study unravels mystery of a DNA repair process

-Sussex scientists have uncovered the mechanism of a key process in DNA repair that helps to prevent neurodegenerative diseases such as ataxia.
+Scientists at the University of Sussex have uncovered the mechanism of a key process in DNA repair that helps prevent neurodegenerative diseases such as ataxia.

-A four-year study led by Dr Sherif El-Khamisy at the Genome Damage and Stability Centre has focused on the behaviour of enzymes within cells that are involved in the repair of faults in DNA - the genetic material in our cells and all other living organisms.
+A four-year study led by Dr Sherif El-Khamisy at the Sussex Centre for Genome Damage and Stability, has focused on the behaviour of enzymes within cells that are involved in the repair of faults in DNA - the genetic material in our cells and all other living organisms.

 The most common fault to occur spontaneously in DNA is single strand breaks (DNA being composed of two twisted strands).
 Failure to correct these breaks has been shown to lead to neurodegenerative disorders (those that attack the nervous system).